n4j1Br4ch1D/simplon-java/brief4-database/README.md

   /*Create Table Products:*/
   CREATE TABLE IF NOT EXISTS public.products
   (
   id serial NOT NULL,
   name char(45) NOT NULL,
   img char(255) NOT NULL,
   description text,
   price float NOT NULL,
+  unit  char(18) NOT NULL,
   category_id int,
   created_at timestamp with time zone NOT NULL DEFAULT NOW(), updated_at timestamp with time zone NOT NULL DEFAULT NOW(), CONSTRAINT "products_pkey" PRIMARY KEY (id, name),
      UNIQUE (id),
   CONSTRAINT "category_fkey"
     FOREIGN KEY(category_id)
     REFERENCES public.categories(id) MATCH SIMPLE
       ON UPDATE NO ACTION
       ON DELETE NO ACTION
       NOT VALID
- )
+ );

   /*Select Table Products:*/
   SELECT * from public.products;